 Athens Greece is one of the oldest and most influential cities in the world, and it bugs the hell out of me to hear so many people brush it off as a dirty and ugly city.
 Sure, it might be a bit scruffy with some graffiti walls and trash in certain areas, but that doesn’t mean this historic city is lacking for exploration opportunity.

-After all, it was settled in 3,000 BC, and like Rome it can be a bit in your face with hawkers and crowds — but it still has so much to offer.
+After all, it was settled in 3,000 BC and like Rome, it can be a bit in your face with hawkers and crowds.
+But it still has so much to offer.

-Ever week while living in Greece on the sailboats we’d arrive back in Athens on a Friday and I’d be eager to get into the city.
+Every week while living in Greece on the sailboats, we’d arrive back in Athens on a Friday and I’d be eager to get into the city.
 The skippers would wonder why, usually referring to it as “kinda shit“.

 They’d rave about the nightlife and bars but would stick close to the hotels or hostels because it didn’t look safe.
-Sure, there are warnings on public transport and on tourist info to watch out for pick-pockets, but that’s the same thing I’ve heard about Barcelona.
+Sure, there are warnings on public transport and on tourist info to watch out for pickpockets, but that’s the same thing I’ve heard about Barcelona.

-When I’d convince people to come explore Athens with me, by the end of the night they’d always end up saying “Athens is actually pretty cool“.
+When I’d convince people to come to explore Athens with me, by the end of the night they’d always end up saying “Athens is actually pretty cool“.

 I think the problem is that most stick to the walking tours, and the beaten path to tourist hotspots, but never wander off and don’t see what makes Athens really interesting.
 They don’t get lost.

 People miss out on the mime in a back street offering a smile and laugh.
 Otis the Congolese blue musician on the street corner.
 The incredible sunsets with a beer on a hilltop over the city.
 The winding vine-covered alleys.
-The street parties with locals dancing and a musician singing hiphop after midnight beside ruins.
+The street parties with locals dancing and a musician singing hip-hop after midnight beside ruins.

 Each week I went into the city with no set plans, and always found something interesting, something captivating, and some sort of musicians or artists livening up the streets.
-And for traveling vegos, wow was the food scene awesome!
+And for traveling veggies, wow was the food scene awesome!
 People, if you don’t explore Athens besides the main staples like Acropolis and popular temples, I feel sorry for you.

-CHANGING OF THE GUARD //
+CHANGING OF THE GUARD

-TEMPLE OF HEPHAESTUS //
+TEMPLE OF HEPHAESTUS

-MONUMENT OF PHILOPAPPOS //
+MONUMENT OF PHILOPAPPOS

-OLD ROMAN FORUM //
+OLD ROMAN FORUM

-ODEON OF HERODES ATTICUS //
+ODEON OF HERODES ATTICUS

-ATOP FILOPAPPOS HILL //
+SUNSET ATOP FILOPAPPOS HILL

 Yes, there is tons of (bad) graffiti everywhere.
 Yes, you risk getting pick-pocketed on trams and they warn you of it.
 But at no time have I felt in danger when exploring Athens, even after midnight.
-And most of the time, when I would break away from tourist heavy areas, I’d find myself wandering completely alone.
+And most of the time, when I would break away from tourist-heavy areas, I’d find myself wandering completely alone.